 Ali Sargent is a documentary producer and director whose work ranges from filming illegal street races in L.A. to following cancer patients through a year of treatment.
 Her programs have aired on National Geographic, PBS, ABC, CBS, and HBO.
 She has directed hours for Nat Geo on crime and law enforcement in the U.S. and abroad.
 She has written and field produced historical and topical documentaries for Nat Geo, and field produced two critically acclaimed series: Circus (PBS) and Hopkins (ABC).
 In addition to her work in television, she has co-produced two documentary features.

 Lindsey Megrue is an independent documentary filmmaker, producer, and photographer.
 She has worked on many critically acclaimed programs for PBS, including five episodes of the award-winning series American Experience.
 She recently co-produced Koch, a feature-length documentary about former New York City Mayor Ed Koch, which premiered at the Hamptons International Film Festival and opened theatrically in February 2013.
-She is currently a Field Producer on Cancer: The Emperor of All Maladies.
+She is currently a Field Producer on The Story of Cancer: The Emperor of All Maladies.

-Emily Chapman has been a part of Ark Media's team for several films, working on Clinton, Finding Your Roots, and now Cancer: The Emperor of All Maladies.
+Emily Chapman has been a part of Ark Media's team for several films, working on Clinton, Finding Your Roots, and now The Story of Cancer: The Emperor of All Maladies.
 Her additional work for PBS includes Panama Canal for American Experience, Constitution, USA and Superheroes.
 Originally from Portland, Oregon, Emily studied film at the University of San Francisco and Universidad Complutense in Madrid.
 She was a producer and contributing filmmaker on A Trip Down Market Street, a film celebration held by the Exploratorium and featured at the SFMOMA, and producer/director of Above Kingston, filmed in the Blue Mountains of Jamaica.
 She lives in Crown Heights, Brooklyn.

-Tom joined Ark in 2011 to work on Finding Your Roots with Henry Louis Gates, Jr., followed by Cancer: The Emperor of All Maladies.
+Tom joined Ark in 2011 to work on Finding Your Roots with Henry Louis Gates, Jr., followed by The Story of Cancer: The Emperor of All Maladies.
 He is a veteran of many documentaries for PBS and HBO, including America Revealed, History Detectives, This Emotional Life, and Teddy: In His Own Words.
 A Cambridge, Massachusetts native and a graduate of Harvard College, Tom now lives in Boerum Hill, Brooklyn.

 Nicole Bozorgmir is an Associate Producer at Ark Media.
 Currently, she is working on Many Rivers to Cross, a six-hour series hosted by Henry Louis Gates, Jr. Nicole has worked on a number of documentary films for PBS including Finding Your Roots, FRONTLINE'S Football High, and Clinton for American Experience.
 She began working at Ark Media in 2010 after graduating from the University of Southern California.
 Nicole took a year off to pursue a Master's Degree in International Relations Theory at the London School of Economics, with a focus on US–Iranian relations.
 She returned to Ark in 2012 and is currently based in Greenpoint, Brooklyn.